utensil/lean4_jupyter/README.md

 See it in action here: [00_tutorial.ipynb](https://nbviewer.org/github/utensil/lean4_jupyter/blob/main/examples/00_tutorial.ipynb?flush_cache=true).

-The kernel also have preliminary support for running the notebook from the root of a Lean 4 project, so you can import modules declared in the `lakefile.lean` of the project, e.g. `Mathlib`.
+The kernel also have preliminary support for running the notebook from the root of a Lean 4 project, so you can import modules from the project or the modules declared in the `lakefile.lean` of the project, e.g. `Mathlib`.

 See it in action here: [demo.ipynb](https://nbviewer.org/github/utensil/lean4_jupyter/blob/main/examples/demo_proj/demo.ipynb?flush_cache=true).